SanPen/GridCal/doc/rst_source/other_data_models.rst

     cn_from                   Connectivity Node           False                 Name of the connectivity node at the "from" side                                                                                                                                                                                          False
     cn_to                     Connectivity Node           False                 Name of the connectivity node at the "to" side                                                                                                                                                                                            False
     active                    bool                        False                 Is active?
 True
+    reducible                 bool                        False                 Is the branch to be reduced by the topology preprocessor?
+False
     rate                      float                MVA    False                 Thermal rating power                                                                                                                                                                                                                      True
     contingency_factor        float                p.u.
 False                 Rating multiplier for contingencies                                                                                                                                                                                                       True
     protection_rating_factor  float                p.u.
 False                 Rating multiplier that indicates the maximum flow before the protections tripping                                                                                                                                                         True